 After you make the offer, the seller can either accept it or make a counter-offer.
 If they decide to make a counter-offer, you too have the option to accept or reject it.
 Once you and the seller agree on the terms and conditions of the Offer of Purchase, the document becomes the contract which both parties shall sign.

-Need more helpful tips and advice on how to buy a property in Vancouver?
+Need more helpful tips and advice on how to buy a property especially if it’s your first time in Vancouver?
 Don Munro of Don Munro Real Estate has been in the business for over 35 years and gives his clients the best home buying experience possible.
 Thinking of buying a home in the Lower Mainland, Vancouver, Chilliwack, Abbotsford, or Langley areas?
 Just give him a call at 6048177338 or send an email to botsoldmunro(at)gmail(dotted)com.